neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Create project-scoped organization API keys

-Organization API keys can be scoped to individual projects within that organization.
 Project-scoped API keys have [member-level access](/docs/manage/organizations#user-roles-and-permissions), meaning they **cannot** delete the project they are associated with.
 These keys:

-- Can only access and manage their specified project
+- Can only access and manage the specified project
 - Cannot perform organization-related actions or create new projects
-- Will lose access if the project is transferred out of the organization
+- Will stop working if the project is transferred out of the organization

-To create an API key scoped to a specific project:
+Any organization member can create an API key for any organization-owned project using the following command:

 ```bash shouldWrap
 curl --request POST \